Tr3pK0s/ICMPRaider/README.md

 # ICMPRaider

 ## Description/Overview
-A fully ICMP-based command-and-control (C2) capable of various ICMP types with GUI for managing multiple targets, sending commands, and exfiltrating/uploading files.
+A fully ICMP based C2/botnet capable of various ICMP types with both a GUI and mobile/CLI version for managing multiple targets, sending commands, and exfiltrating/uploading files.
 Thankyou to the Python and infosec community that helped make it happen!

 ## Features
 - A broad arsenal of many ICMP types (e.g., Echo, Timestamp, Traceroute) for testing.
-- GUI (Tkinter) supporting commands, probes, broadcasts, noise generation, progress feedback, and file exfil/upload (with LZMA compression + Base64).
+- GUI or CLI supporting commands, probes, broadcasts, noise generation, progress feedback, and file exfil/upload (with LZMA compression + Base64).
 - Session derived multi-Layer Obfuscation/Encryption from handshake.
 - Linux mimic padding.
 - Fragmentation for large payloads, with Out-of-Order Delivery.